pateldeev/cs480Patel/PA6/README.md

 ## Object Files
 This program can load any object from a correctly formatted .obj file.
 By default the "objFiles/budda/budda.obj" file is loaded.
 This can be changed using the '-l' command line flag.
 See Command Line Arguments section for details. <br>
-Note: The object that is assumed to have an associated .mtl file unless otherwise specified.
+Note: The object is assumed to have an associated .mtl file and textures.

 ## Textures
 All objects being loaded must have a texture.
-If the obj file does not have texture coordiantes, the object will not be loaded.
+If the obj file does not have any texture coordiantes, the object will not be loaded.
 The texture files must be contained in the same directory as the .obj and .mtl files.

 ## IMGUI Menu System
 There is a menu system that runs in a separate window.
 The menu system can be used to update various parameters related to object rendering. <br>